Artist: Jean Walter

 Year: 1956

 Conceived in '53 by singer Klaus-Günter Neumann who visited the flower fields in Keukenhof (Holland) after his show in the Amsterdam Tuschinski theater.
 Gerhard Wendland was supposed to cut it first, but as he was ill that day, Belgian singer Jean Walter took over, with both a German and a Dutch version, Tulpen Uit Amsterdam, a big hit in B; lyrics: Jos Dams/Leo Camps.
-May be inspired by the Flower Waltz from Tschaikowsky's Nutcracker Suite.
+May be inspired by the Flower Waltz from Tsjaikowski's Nutcracker Suite.
 The melody also reminds Temo, a waltz by Orquesta Tipica Victor (1940), crediting A. Galvez/Aquariguay.

 Covers: